zmkfirmware/zmk/docs/docs/troubleshooting.md

 1. [Open the GitHub `Actions` tab and select the `Build` workflow](https://github.com/zmkfirmware/zmk/actions?query=workflow%3ABuild+branch%3Amain+event%3Apush).
 2. Find one of the 'results' for which the core-coverage job was successfully run, indicated by a green checkmark in the core-coverage bubble like the image example below.
-3. From the next page under "Artifacts", download and unzip the `$boardname-settings_reset-zmk` zip file for the UF2 image.
+3. From the next page under "Artifacts", download and unzip the `<board_name>-settings_reset-zmk` zip file for the UF2 image.

 | ![Successful core-coverage Job](../docs/assets/troubleshooting/splitpairing/corecoverage.png) |
 | :-------------------------------------------------------------------------------------------: |